rricharz/Tek4010/README.md

 	-full		in this mode the tek4010 emulator creates a full screen window, and uses the full resolution of the 4014 with the enhanced graphics module installed, scaled down to the actual window size.
-Use <ctrl>q to close the tek4010 window.
+Use control-q to close the tek4010 window.
 This option is experimental.

 **Reporting problems**